Frequently asked questions. Find your answer here!

 You will, soon!

-From iOS 13, Apple will support NFC for third party application.
+From iOS 13, Apple will support NFC for third party applications.
 Until then it is only possible to use Android phones to change settings with our application.

 See the images below over how Lithium battery behaves.
 When a sensor sends data it draws 60mA and 12uA when sleeping.
 If you look at the chart, you can see that under 3 Voltage the battery is practically discharged.